wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 A for Standard General Purpose AMs.

-B for Burstable that stores credits used during testing & dev.
+B for <a target="_blank" href="https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable">Burstable</a> that stores credits used during low usage, but burst to 200% - 1000% of base.
+Used for dev and testing.

 D for General Purpose apps, with DS instances for premium storage.